Xotic750/error-x/README.md

 Want to create your own Error objects, this module will allow you to do just that.
 It ships with all the standard Error objects already created for you.
 Why?
-Well, these offer some improvements of the native versions.
+Well, these offer some improvements over the native versions.
-They have a `toJSON` method and so they can be serialised.
+- They have a `toJSON` method and so they can be serialised.
-They have a standardised `stack` property, using [`error-stack-parser`](https://github.com/stacktracejs/error-stack-parser) messsages and stacks are parsed and then re-formatted.
+- They have a standardised `stack` property, using [`error-stack-parser`](https://github.com/stacktracejs/error-stack-parser) messsages and stacks are parsed and then re-formatted.
-They have a `frames` property which is an array of the parsed `stack` message, so you have easy access to the information.
+- They have a `frames` property which is an array of the parsed `stack` message, so you have easy access to the information.

 **Version**: 1.0.4